 Genus name comes from the Latin words filum meaning a thread and pendulus meaning hanging for the root tubers in some species that hang together with threads.

 Specific epithet means resembling Ulmus the genus name of elms.

-This meadowsweet or queen of the meadow cultivar primarily differs from the species by having variegated leaves (hence the cultivar name) and more compact growth.
+'Variegata' has variegated leaves and more compact growth.
 It is an upright, clump-forming perennial that typically grows 2-4' tall and features branched, terminal, astilbe-like, 4-6" long panicles (corymbs) of tiny, fragrant, creamy white flowers in early to mid summer.
 Compound-pinnate, bright green leaves (7-9 lance-shaped leaflets each) are variegated with pale yellow stripes or blotches.
 A good foliage plant that is valued as much for its leaves as it is for its flowers.

 No serious insect or disease problems.
-Susceptible to powdery mildew.
+Some susceptibility to mildew.

-Borders (rear), cottage gardens, wild/naturalized areas, wet meadows or moist areas along streams or ponds.
+Borders (rear), naturalized areas, wet meadows or moist areas along streams or ponds.